-Anne Carlsen Early Intervention offers home-based services where professionals and parents/caregivers work together as partners to help the child learn and participate as independently as possible in their everyday life.
+We offer home-based services where professionals and parents/caregivers work together as partners to help the child learn and participate as independently as possible in their everyday life.
 This approach focuses on the whole child and family rather than a specific area of development because development in children does not occur in separate areas.
 We empower parents as their child’s first and best teachers and therapists.

 Additional recommendations for strategies to use with the child or other activities and services in the community that may be beneficial are also included.
 If you have a concern about a child, please don’t hesitate to contact Anne Carlsen Early Intervention.

 Throughout our communities, we offer a variety of opportunities for children to learn new skills and to learn and grow in a new environment.
 Some of these opportunities include playgroups, feeding programs, sensory Santa, Sibshops and more.
 Your care team can help connect you with the opportunities in your community.